 Depending on your profession, people generally work around 40 hours per week in Edmonton.
-It's also illegal in Alberta to work more than a 12-hour shift outside of specific cases.
-As a result, Canadians are rarely overworked and can experience an extraordinary life in Edmonton.
+Alberta law regulates working hours to ensure that you won't work more than 12 hours a day outside of specific cases.
+As a result, Edmonnton residents are rarely overworked and can experience an extraordinary life in Edmonton.

-Edmonton's key industries are built primarily on the skilled technical workers that flock to the city and the fantastic farming opportunities that are ever-present in Alberta.
-Edmonton's key industries are as follows:
+Edmonton's key industries are built primarily on the skilled technical workers that flock to the city and the ever-present mineral resource wealth opportunities in Alberta.
+As a result, Edmonton's key industries according to the Canadian Encyclopedia are as follows:

 Cost of Living in Edmonton